 • Research tells us that the more breastmilk you give your babies the more protection they will receive from illnesses such as asthma, diabetes, gastroenteritis, ear and respiratory infections.
 Consider how you can maximise the amount of breastmilk each baby receives.
 For example, if one baby is not breastfeeding at all you might decide to give them some expressed breastmilk more frequently than the baby/babies who are having regular breastfeeds.

-• It is generally better to substitute a single feed with formula than to supplement or ‘top-up’ breastfeeds.
+• Unless advised otherwise by a health professional, it generally works better for parents and babies to substitute a single feed with formula than to supplement or ‘top-up’ breastfeeds.
 In the early days it is generally better for babies to be given infant formula in the daytime rather than at night, when the mother’s hormones are at a higher level for breastmilk production.
 Breastfeeding at night will help you to maintain your supply of breast milk.

 • If you sense your breastmilk supply has dropped too low for your babies’ needs, then try cutting out feeding infant formula for a few days and try breastfeeding more frequently.
 This can help to bring the supply of breast milk back, often within 48 hours.
 Alternatively you can increase the frequency of expressing to help with milk production.